Schnazzy23/Schnazzy23/README.md

 - 👋 Hi, I’m @Schnazzy23
-- 👀 I’m interested in solving problems and learning new skills
-- 🌱 I’m currently learning Python

 <!---
 Schnazzy23/Schnazzy23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.